ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 I know that gcc, make, and some other tools create cache files, but they are thrown away, everytime the package is rebuild.

-So I searched for a way to keep the cached files, to speed up the building process.
+So I looked for a way to keep the cached files, to speed up the building process.
 And that's where I found [ccache](https://ccache.samba.org/).

 From the site: